-This article was written by Abbie Belliston, SHAPE’s Creative Director.
+This article was written by Abbie Belliston, SHAPE’s CEO.
 Here she shares her story about depression and trauma — and how MOOD Balance was the key she’d been missing.

 I suppose my story starts when I was diagnosed with depression in 2014, about six months after my son was born.
 I’d probably had depression for many years prior, but with a new baby, I wasn’t able to use my usual coping technique, which was to not talk to anyone or do anything for 48 straight hours once a month.